TanStack/form/docs/framework/react/guides/validation.md

 ## Adapter-Based Validation (Zod, Yup, Valibot)

 While functions provide more flexibility and customization over your validation, they can be a bit verbose.
-To help solve this, there are libraries like [Valibot](https://valibot.dev/), [Yup](https://github.com/jquense/yup), and [Zod](https://zod.dev/) that provide schema-based validation to make shorthand and type-strict validation substantially easier.
+To help solve this, there are libraries like [Valibot](https://valibot.dev/), [Yup](https://github.com/jquense/yup), [Zod](https://zod.dev/), and [Effect Schema](https://effect.website) that provide schema-based validation to make shorthand and type-strict validation substantially easier.

 Luckily, we support all of these libraries through official adapters: